GanjinZero/CODER/README.md

 umls = UMLS(your_umls_dir)
 ```

-# Test UMLSBert or other embeddings
+# Test CODER or other embeddings
 ## CADEC
 ```shell
 cd test